rook37/CanIPlayIt/README.md

 List the functionality that your app will include.
 These can be written as user stories or descriptions with related details.
 Do not describe _how_ these features are implemented, only _what_ needs to be implemented.

-- As a user, I want to be able to filter the games library by subscription service or genre
+- As a user, I want to be able to filter the games library by subscription service
+- As a user, I want to be able to filter the games library by genre
+- As a user, I want to be able to filter the games library by platform
 - As a user, I want to be able to search the games library for specific games to see where they're available
-- As a user,
-- Ideally, an alert or wishlist system that lets you save games to your profile (along with your subscriptions) and receive an email when it is added to that service

 ## Implementation